-Nick Beim focuses primarily on consumer, software, data intelligence and fintech investments.
-Nick blogs on the economics of innovation at www.nickbeim.com.
-He has a particular affinity for online marketplaces, viral consumer services, new machine learning applications and low-friction SaaS companies.
+Nick Beim focuses primarily on consumer, software, data intelligence and fintech investments, with a particular affinity for online marketplaces and new machine learning applications.
+He blogs on the economics of innovation at www.nickbeim.com.

-Nick led the initial venture investments in a number of today’s leading big data innovators including Dataminr, a pioneer in the field of real-time information discovery that applies machine learning to social media and other large public data sets, and Intent Media, which enables ecommerce companies to monetize their customer intent data assets with dynamic segmentation and on-site advertising.
+Nick led the initial venture investments in a number of today’s leading machine learning innovators including Dataminr, a pioneer in the field of real-time information discovery that applies machine learning to social media and other large public data sets, and Intent Media, which enables ecommerce companies to monetize their customer intent data assets with dynamic segmentation and on-site advertising.

-Nick’s software investments include Centricient, a messaging-based customer service software platform; Conductor, the leading SaaS platform enabling enterprises to manage, monitor and optimize SEO; and OatSystems, the RFID application platform company founded by the team at MIT that developed the standards for passive tag RFID (acquired by Check Point Systems).
-He was involved from the early days at JBoss, which developed the most widely used open source application server (acquired by Red Hat).
+Nick’s software investments include Centricient, a messaging-based customer service software platform; Conductor, the leading SaaS platform enabling enterprises to manage, monitor and optimize SEO; and OatSystems, the RFID application platform company founded by the team at MIT that developed the standards for passive tag RFID (acquired by Check Point Systems); and JBoss, which developed the most widely used open source application server (acquired by Red Hat).